 It is well documented that Grammer was a bit of a hell-raiser back in the day.
 The Frasier cast forced him into a few interventions when drinking and other demons got out of hand.
 Grammer said he quit drinking altogether for about five years and now, with fourth wife Kayle Walsh and three young children at home, behaves much more responsibly.

 Ahluwalia did not ask about David Hyde Pierce, Grammer’s former costar who is irrevocably connected to the original series.
-While that actor turned down an opportunity to be part of this series, the first new episode this season does manage to sneak in his typically snarky thoughts about an autobiography brother Crane is writing.
+While that actor turned down an opportunity to be part of this series, the second new episode this season does manage to sneak in his typically snarky thoughts about an autobiography brother Crane is writing.

 Grammer stands out in Hollywood for his more pro-Republican leanings.
 He made reference to COVID and seemed on the verge of a rant about former chief American medical advisor Dr. Anthony Fauci but kept those comments short.
 Had he been before a different crowd in a Blue State, it might have triggered some applause.